-Mr. Eivind Fjeldstad is the Managing Director of the Norwegian-African Business Association (NABA) since 2011.
+Mr. Eivind Fjeldstad is the CEO of the Norwegian-African Business Association (NABA) since 2011.
 He has an MA in African Studies from the School of Oriental and African Studies (SOAS), University of London, focusing on governance and politics in Africa, and a BA in African Studies with a specialization in Human Geography from the Norwegian University of Science and Technology.

 In 2016/17 Mr. Fjeldstad served as President of the European Business Council for Africa and the Mediterranean (EBCAM) – an Brussels-based umbrella organisation with ten like minded associations across Europe, together gathering 4000 European investors/companies working in and with Africa.